bclark86/NHL-Team-History-Scrape/README.md

 # NHL-Team-History-Scrap
 Python script to scrape entire NHL history of team standings and statistics

-DISCLAIMER: Needs throttle to pause between years so you are not accessing data faster than a normal user
+DISCLAIMER: NHL Standings needs throttle to pause between years so you are not accessing data faster than a normal user